pavel-ilin/reference/University of Michigan/Python Data Structures/Week_5.md

 print(s,mvalue)
 ```

-How Assignment should looks lime
+How Assignment should looks like

 ```python
 name = input("Enter file:")